 All settings will be expected to install hand hygiene points (hand sanitiser) at relevant locations around the site.
 Research shows that event prompts are an effective means to improve hand hygiene.
-Further information is provided at 4.3 Hand cleaning/washing arrangements
+Further information is provided in this code.

 The requirements of this compliance code must be applied to all normal premises management activities for example, managing contractors on site and fire evacuation arrangements.